CKL9001/AlloEgo-VLM/README.md

 - **Target objects and their orientations**
 - **Reference frame types** (egocentric/allocentric)

-Based on this representation, we constructed a **spatially annotated dataset** and fine-tuned a pre-trained VLM using **QLoRA [1]**, integrating these spatial elements into the model.
+Based on this representation, we constructed a **spatially annotated dataset** and fine-tuned a pre-trained VLM using **QLoRA**, integrating these spatial elements into the model.

 ## Results